-The vast majority of servers are invite-only and private.
-An outsider cannot guess the link to a specific server and invitation links expire after a maximum of 24 hours.
+- The vast majority of servers are invite-only and private.
+An outsider cannot guess the link to a specific server.
 Discord only lets users search for public servers.
-All searchable servers have been vetted by Discord staff and are required to maintain healthy and positive communities in order to remain publicly available.
+All searchable servers are required to maintain healthy and positive communities in order to remain searchable.

-Conversations between users are private, but not secret.
-We do not proactively read direct messages between users or conversations in a server.
-We do not collect data for monetization purposes or to build user profiles.
+- Privacy is incredibly important to us.
+We do not monitor every server or every conversation.
 However, conversations on Discord are not end-to-end encrypted.
 When we are alerted to an issue, we investigate the behavior at issue and take action.

-We have a zero-tolerance policy to bad behavior.
+- We have a zero-tolerance policy to content or behavior that violates our Community Guidelines.
 When we are alerted to a violation of our rules, we investigate and take action.
 We also work to proactively identify illegal behavior and terminate it.

-Discord is not an anonymous platform.
-Users are identified by their username, which is chosen by the user, followed by a # and a four-digit number, known as their Discord tag.
-Discord doesn’t ask for anyone’s real name but we are able to track who is responsible for what by tying usernames to verified email addresses and IP addresses.
+- Discord is not an anonymous platform.
+Users are identified by their username, which is chosen by the user, followed by a "#" and a four-digit number, known as their Discord tag.
+Discord doesn’t ask for anyone’s real name on signup but we are able to track who is responsible for what by tying usernames to verified email addresses and IP addresses.